Mo0osa21/online-book-library/readme.md

 **List of unsolved problems:**
 --------------------------------------------------
+1. search for the book by title.
+2. borrow option which the app must be linked to a real library.

 **Future enhancements:**
 -------------------------------------------------
-1.  the app can combine several libraries, Which makes it easier for the user to find the desired book.
+1. The app can combine several libraries, Which makes it easier for the user to find the desired book.
-2.
+2. Dividing books into different categories to facilitate the user's search process
+3. Add book summary.